Skip to main content

 Warning: You will not be able to get this tune out of your head!
 OY!

 Doris Day (a singer and actress that we sadly don’t hear much about these days) started her career singing for a big band, namely Les Brown and His Band of Renown.
 She later went on to become a major movie star in the 1950s.
-Doris Day still lives in California where she is an animal rights activist.
+Doris Day passed away in 2019 at the age of 97.

 Here she lends her vocals to one of the most popular songs of wartime, written by Les Brown himself, who is with her in the above photo.
 (Photo Credit: U.S. Library of Congress).